php-fig/fig-standards/proposed/PSR-2-advanced.md

 ### 4.3 Method Arguments

+In the argument list, there MUST NOT be a space before each comma, and there MUST be one space after each comma.

-Method arguments with default values always go at the end of the argument list.
+Method arguments with default values MUST go at the end of the argument list.

 ```php